kind-lab/mimic2fhir/WALKTHROUGH.md

 Running this locally will take around 10-15 minutes.
 The patient bundles will be exported as XML files.

-At this point we have a working local version of mimic2fhir.
+At this point you have a working local version of mimic2fhir.
 You are now free to set FHIR to MIMIC!